momo23546842/ai-agent-dev-setup-momoyo/VERIFICATION.md

 ### ✅ Test 1: Retrieve README.md File

 **Command sent to Claude:**
-Can you retrieve the README.md file from my repository using the GitHub MCP server?
+Can you use the GitHub MCP server to list the files in my repository: ai-agent-dev-setup-momoyo?